Davezacofficial/Shortyy/README.md

 ## Features
-- Open Source
+- Open Source, Secure
-- Free
-- Alternative To Paid URL Shorteners
+- Free Alternative To Paid URL Shorteners
 - 24/7 Runtime
-- Secure
 - Made In Python (Flask)
-- Database Used - PostgreSQL
+- Database Used : PostgreSQL
 - A Dashboard